omeka/classic-enduser/docs/Plugins/Exports.md

 # Exports

-The [Exports plugin](https://omeka.org/classic/plugins/Exports/){target=_blank} allows logged-in users to create a downloadable export of metadata associated with Omeka Classic objects.
+The [Exports plugin](https://omeka.org/classic/plugins/Exports/){target=_blank} allows logged-in users to create a downloadable export of metadata associated with Omeka Classic items, collections, files, and exhibits.
+This can be in CSV or JSON format.

 ![The Exports table with several exports in the list.](../doc_files/plugin_images/Exports_table.png)

 ## System requirements

 The plugin requires two folders inside your installation to be writeable.
-One is a temporary folder where the export files are assembled, and is set in the plugin configuration.
-You need to create this folder manually when installing the plugin.
+One is a "working" folder you need to create, where the export files are assembled, and is set in the plugin configuration.
+Create and set the permissions for this directory in the process of installing the plugin.
 The other is the permanent place where the export output will be stored and made available for you to download.
 This folder will be inside the `/files` folder of your installation, called "exports".

 The plugin will not create `/files/exports` upon installation, but when you start your first export.
 If you encounter errors, you may need to either change permissions on your `/files` directory to allow this creation, or manually create the `/files/exports` directory and set its permissions.

 ### User permissions

 This plugin can be used by any user at the Admin or Super User level.
-Both Admin and Super accounts can see the full table of past exports, and generate new exports.
+Both Admin and Super accounts can see the table of past exports, and generate new exports.

-Users can export information about private resources (sites, pages, items, item sets, etc. without visibility) using this module.
+Note that these users can export information about **private** exhibits, items, collections, etc. using this plugin.

 ## Configuration